rebeccadavidsson/programmeren-2/problems/hangman2/hangman.md

 ## tl;dr

-Implement a program that allows someone to play Evil Hangman against the computer.
+Implement a program that allows someone to play Lovely Hangman against the computer.

 	$ python hangman.py
 	WELCOME TO LOVELY HANGMAN ツ